 Growth Rate: 24 to 36 Inches per Year.

 Longevity 50 to 150 years.

-Leaves Scalelike, Gray Green or Dark Green, No Change, Evergreen.
+Leaves Scalelike, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Brown, Red or Mostly Green Cone, Medium (0.50 - 1.50 inches), fruiting in Fall Wildlife use it.

 Bark Dark Brown, Red Brown or Dark Gray, Fibrous, Furrowed or Scaly.